Funding Information and Instructions

 - For proof of funding, attach a PDF copy of a completed application/request for funding, or the letter/email from the person/organization that states you have applied for funding.

 It takes approximately 3 weeks for applications to be reviewed and for funding decisions to be emailed following the cycle deadline.
 We thank you in advance for your patience.

 Once an application has been submitted, it cannot be altered.
 If you have extenuating circumstances, please contact the GSS Travel Funds Committee chairpersons as soon as possible.

 Notification and Claiming

 If your GSS Travel Funds application has been funded, you will be notified via email (at the address you include in the application).
-You have one month after the conference date or the award notification date, whichever is later, to submit receipts for conference related expenses.
-While original receipts are preferred, photocopies will be accepted if originals are unavailable.
-Submit original receipts for travel related expenses to:

 Note: It is assumed that the applicant will claim the award.
 If for any reason the award is not claimed, it is the responsibility of the applicant to notify the Committee in a timely manner.
 Failure to notify the Committee of not retrieving the award makes the applicant ineligible to receive another award in the current Fiscal Year.

 GSS Travel Funds are awarded in the form of a fellowship.
 Please be aware that the U.S. Government considers all fellowships as taxable income.